kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 <center>
 <img src="{{site.baseurl}}/assets/translation_invariance.png">
 </center>
-<p style="text-align:justify">Having described model centric and data centric, I will give an example that unifies both themes and go hand in hand.
+<p style="text-align:justify">Having described model centric and data centric, I will give an example that unifies both themes and how they go hand in hand.
 Until, 1999 MLPs were the way to go about training models for image classification tasks.
-Until, Yann Lecunn came up with CNN’s.
-It improved the accuracy of MNIST by a few %.
-MLP’s could do fine with a simple dataset with MNIST.
+Until, Yann Lecunn came up with Convolutional Neural Network (CNN’s).
+It improved the accuracy of MNIST by a few % with much lesser parameters.
+MLP’s could do fine with a simple dataset like MNIST.
 CNN’s were different because they had encoded a prior that features that existed could be anywhere in the image and not any specific location, a property called translation invariance.
 Earlier MLP’s required every possible location of feature requiring it to be trained on a lot more data.</p>

 <p style="text-align:justify">